 Reason why feature is significant (cg associated with a particular event, person, time period, visually significant).
 Hellin our this start in presence

-- If feature is to be preserved/restored what should be involved (eg fencing, painting, rebuilding, signposting, landscaping).
+- chalacter with backdop of trees - If feature is to be preserved/restored what should be involved (eg fencing, painting, rebuilding, signposting, landscaping).